Single-piece wheel manufacturing

-Wheel construction refers to the making of wheels.
-Construction of wire-spoked wheels is generally termed as wheelbuilding, so wheel construction refers to construction of non-wire wheels, e.g. wheels of cars and other heavier vehicles.
+Discused here is the manufacturing of modern single-piece wheels, i.e., non-wire wheels, e.g., wheels of cars and other heavier vehicles.
 Wheels are constructed in a wide variety of designs using different materials, but in the early 21st century, aluminum and steel are most often used, with steel-made wheels being heavier and more durable than aluminum wheels.
 The performance of a wheel depends on the alloy and technique used to construct it.
 A wheel is usually made up of a rim, which connects with the tire, and a central disc, also known as the disc or spider, which connects the wheel to the vehicle.
-Wheels are usually of two types: semi-drop center (SDC), used in trucks, and drop center (DC), used in other vehicles.
+Wheel rims are usually of two types: semi-drop center (SDC), used in trucks, and drop center (DC), used in other vehicles.

-History of wheel construction

-The wheel is one of the most important inventions, but its inventor and exact date of invention are not yet known.
-The oldest known wheel was excavated from Mesopotamia, believed to be 5500 years old.
-This earliest wheel was a potter's wheel, used in the city of Ur in Mesopotamia (present-day Iraq), invented by Mesopotamians (also known as Sumerians) around 3500 BCE.
-The earliest known use of the wheel for transportation is in Mesopotamian chariots about 3200 years ago.
-Egyptians developed wheels with spokes about 2000 years ago, followed by Europeans some 1400 years ago.
-Another source says the oldest wheel used for transportation, with a radius of 27.5 inches (70 centimeters), was discovered in 2002, about 12.5 miles (20 kilometres) south west of Ljubljana in Slovenia, and is believed to be 5200 years old.

-Methods of single-piece wheel construction

-Most wheels are single-piece wheels, made using casting, forging, rim rolling and/or high light methods.
+Most single-piece wheels are made using casting, forging, rim rolling and/or high light methods.

 Casting

 In casting, wheels are made by using a mold.
 The mold is filled with molten metal; as the metal cools, the wheel becomes strong and rigid.
 Various types of casting processes result in wheels with different properties.
 Gravity casting and low-pressure casting are common types of casting.